 Other features from this tab are not necessary for us to change.

 The same as for infill pays for supports.
-We usualy don’t need the supports, but for few parts like spinners, etc. See the corresponding factory files for more details.
+We usually don’t need the supports, but for a few parts like spinners, etc. See the corresponding factory files for more details.

-The temperature of hotend is very important for the strenght of your parts.
-In thin wall printing we need to print as hot as possible for proper layer bonding.
+The temperature of hotend is very important for the strength of your parts.
+In thin wall printing, we need to print as hot as possible for proper layer bonding.
 As a good starting point use value of 230°C for most PLA brands.

-As for the heatbed, temperature of 60°C seems to be optimal for the best first layer adhesion.
-The part detaches on its own when the heatbed temperature drops bellow 40°C.
+As for the heatbed, the temperature of 60°C seems to be optimal for the best first layer adhesion.
+The part pops off the heatbed when the temperature drops bellow 40°C.

 Turn the cooling fan off for thin wall printing!
-The part is able to cool down easily on its own and the cooling fan compromises the overall strenght of the print.
-You can possibly use cooling fan only for thick parts like motor mounts, but usualy this is not necessary as well.
+The part is able to cool down easily on its own and the cooling fan compromises the overall strength of the print.
+You can possibly use the cooling fan only for thick parts like motor mounts, but usually this is not necessary as well.

 Adjust these values only if your printer has different heatbed dimensions or needs some specific options.
-Usualy it’s not needed to change anything here.
+Usually, it’s not needed to change anything here.
 Even if you have a larger bed, you don’t need to set the correct dimensions, as these are within limits of your printer bed and printing more parts at once increase the risk of failure.

 Wanhao D6 seems to have some “printing out of the bed” issues, this is the place where to fix this probably.